 Bize said he instructs clients to increase their savings by 50 percent of any promotion or raise, and to keep the other half for lifestyle expenses.

 “The trouble was that there was always something getting in the way of saving — a new child, new roof, new car, or bigger house, which is why I tend to focus on the empty nest period when most of those growing pains have subsided and they can see the light at the end of the tunnel,” he said.

 Bize emphasizes the importance of planning.
 Money should not be saved simply for the sake of saving, he said, but with a specific goal in mind.
 By crunching the numbers to determine how much you need to reach your goal, you can develop a meaningful budget for saving and spending.

 Importantly, a financial road map also keeps savers motivated as they set and reach attainable milestones.
-(Financial goals calculator)
+(Calculator: Setting financial goals)

 “Money saved should have a goal, so the amount and how it should be invested (CDs, stocks, etc.) can be calculated,” he said.

 Generally speaking, Bize does not recommend saving every penny of disposable income, but promotes instead enjoying life at every phase.

 “Life is a journey, and I honestly think people should have a balanced lifestyle, which is different for everyone,” he said.
 “If people live too frugally to reach a goal, then their life’s journey may not be all that enjoyable.”

 Balance is also central to a productive investment strategy.
 If you save all of your money in a federally insured bank account, that money is technically safe, but it could be losing purchasing power due to inflation.